destrys/IntroToDApps/README.md

 1. Instead of including the deployed contract address as part of the dApp, you could add a field where the user inputs the contract address.
 This decouples the web app from the smart contract.

+# Take-away points

+1. Blockchains are for *antagonistic* environments
+2. Smart contracts store **state** and the **logic** to change that state
+3. dApps are *reference interfaces* paired with smart contracts
+4. Test, Test, Test!

 # About the Instructor